PyLink/pylink-discord/README.md

                 # to online ones.
 Note that if this is disabled, PMs cannot be sent to offline Discord users
                 # Changes to this setting require a reconnect to apply.
 This defaults to true if not set.
                 join_offline_users: true

+                # Optional: map a list of roles to IRC modes.
+You can find role IDs by enabling Developer Mode
+                # and right clicking a role in the user info pane or Roles configuration page.
+                role_mode_map:
+                    123456789012345678: op
+                    001122334455667788: voice

             # another example
             123456789000000000:
                 name: chatutopia